-To know the actual resistance level of a sleeping pad you need to test them right?
+To know the actual resistance level of a sleeping pad you need to test it right?
 Well as I read more, it became truly clear that has not really been a requirement as there hasn’t been a real “standard” which has led to many issues with people making a bad pad choice that won’t fit their needs.

 Current Scoring Is Unregulated

-The scores currently would look to be a standard based on them all for the most part showing and displaying proudly the sleeping pads R-value; the issue here is that there is no testing standard nor validation which means a company can just put what they “feel” or believe is the right value.
+The scores currently would look to be a standard based on them all, for the most part, showing and displaying proudly the sleeping pads R-value; the issue here is that there is no testing standard nor validation which means a company can just put what they “feel” or believe is the right value.